Psoriatic Arthritis and Your Heart

 The risk of heart disease may be nearly doubled in people with psoriatic arthritis.

 Doctors have long known that heart disease is more common in people who have inflammatory conditions such as rheumatoid arthritis (RA) and psoriasis.
 But they weren’t sure if this applied to psoriatic arthritis (PsA), which is more complex and not nearly as well studied.

-People with PsA actually have what amounts to a doubled cardiovascular risk, says John M. Davis III, MD, a researcher in the Cardio-Rheumatology Clinic at Mayo Clinic in Minnesota.
+People with PsA actually have what amounts to a doubled cardiovascular risk, says John M. Davis III, MD, a researcher in the Cardio-Rheumatology Clinic and clinical rheumatologist at Mayo Clinic in Minnesota.
 They’re more likely to have traditional risk factors for heart disease, such as obesity and diabetes.
 And they experience the risk factor of ongoing, body-wide inflammation, which is known to damage blood vessels as well as the skin, joints and other organs.

 Dr. Davis explains that in heart disease, inflammation affects the endothelium, the innermost layer of blood vessels.
 This can lead to atherosclerosis — the buildup of fats, cholesterol and cellular debris within blood vessel walls.
 Known as plaques, these fatty deposits narrow arteries, raising blood pressure and reducing the flow of blood to the heart and other organs.
 Some unstable plaques can rupture, triggering a clot that may cause a heart attack or stroke.

 “[Traditional] risk factors are important, but they don’t account for a big part of the risk, which comes from inflammation,” Dr. Davis says.